-It’s not always possible to get ahead of the curve when it comes to predicting potential business problems, but it certainly makes things easier in the long run when you do.
+It’s not always possible to get ahead of the curve when predicting potential business problems, but it certainly makes things easier in the long run when you do.
 Here are a few assessments you can use to evaluate current and future issues to help you maintain business continuity.

 You’ve heard it before, “If it ain’t broke, don’t fix it.”
 It’s a phrase that means if something is functioning properly, it’s best to leave it as is – don’t make any changes that could potentially break it.
 Bert Lance coined this phrase in the May 1977 issue of Nation’s Business magazine.